Private foundation: Liechtenstein

-The Liechtenstein Family Foundation (Stiftung) was first introduced in 1926 and updated by the Act Reforming the Persons and Companies Act in 2008 which included a new Act on Foundations.
+The Liechtenstein Family Foundation (Stiftung) was first introduced in 1926 and updated by the Act Reforming the Persons and Companies Act in 2008, which included a new Act on Foundations.
 They are allowed to pursue non-commercial and/or private benefit purposes.
-Private Benefit Family Foundation pays no taxes.
+A private benefit family foundation is tax-exempt.

 Mauritius

 The Mauritius Foundation was introduced following 'The Foundations Act' of 2012.
-Such entities are tax exempt as long as the founder and beneficiaries are non-residents of Mauritius.
+Such entities are tax-exempt as long as the founder and beneficiaries are non-residents of Mauritius.

 Netherlands

 A foundation in the Netherlands (Stichting) is a legal person created through a legal act.
-This act is usually either a notarised deed (or a will) that contains the articles of the foundation which must include the first appointed board.
+This act is usually either a notarised deed (or a will) that contains the articles of the foundation, which must include the first appointed board.

 Netherlands Antilles

 Foundation legislation was last reformed in 1998, giving rise to the Netherlands Antilles Private Foundation (Stichting Particulier Fonds).

 Nevis

 The Nevis Multiform Foundation was introduced in 2005.

 Panama

 The Panama Private Interest Foundation was introduced following the Law 25, June 12, 1995.